Here, I will talk about SAST in secure SDLC. Also, I will show you 3 reasons to integrate it into a DevSecOps pipeline.

 1. Shift-left testing

-Shift-left is a practice intended to perform testing early in software development life cycle.
+Shift-left is a practice intended to perform testing early in the software development life cycle.
 That is, testing on the timeline of the project should shift to the left — closer to the beginning.

 One of the advantages of static analysis is early defect detection.
 It's relevant to SAST as well.
 This means that SAST in a DevSecOps pipeline allows you to follow shift-left testing and detect security defects earlier to fix them cheaper and easier.